 have been used medicinally by the Chinese for more than

-received much of the spotlight in shiitake mushroom
+often received much of the spotlight in shiitake

-cardiovascular system have caught the attention of many
+support of the cardiovascular system have caught the

-the ability of shiitake mushrooms to
+studies have shown the ability of shiitake mushrooms to

 Studies in animals have found antitumor,

 compounds are being studied as treatment for stomach and

 mushrooms, called lentinan is believed to stop or slow